7th Annual Agriculture, Nutrition and Health

 Learning Labs have now finished - please explore the programme below and click the session titles to learn more about each Lab:

-During the ANH2022 Research Conference, we are looking forward to a great set of side events hosted by organisations across the world on a wide range of topics.
-Join these to learn more about what these organisations are working on and how you can get involved!
-See the graphic below for the full schedule of side events on 28 - 30 June:
+The ANH2022 Research Conference was accompanied by a multitude of side events hosted by organisations across the world on a wide range of topics.
+See the graphic below for the full schedule and visit the programme to learn more about specific events.

-Host a watch party during ANH2022!
-While the main conference proceedings will be held online on Zoom, we encourage your institution to convene a watch party, an in-person gathering with colleagues in the same country/city to attend the Research Conference together.
-Read through this Watch Parties guidance web page and the below graphic for more information on how to host a watch party and what the ANH Academy team can do to support you (including small grants!):
+While the main conference proceedings were held online on Zoom, ANH encouraged institutions to convene a watch party, an in-person gathering with colleagues in the same country/city to attend the Research Conference together.
+For more information visit the Watch Parties guidance page.

 Find out more about this year’s co-hosts in South Africa and across the wider African continent: